 Our liquidity is dependent upon numerous factors including: (i) the timing and amount of revenues and collection of contractual amounts from clients, (ii) amounts invested in research and development and capital expenditures, and (iii) the level of operating expenses, all of which can vary significantly from quarter-to-quarter.
 Our primary cash requirements include regular payment of payroll and other business expenses, capital expenditures, and principal and interest payments on debt.
 Capital expenditures generally include computer hardware and computer software to support internal development efforts or infrastructure in the SaaS data center.
 Operations are funded with cash generated by operations and borrowings under our credit facilities.
 The Company believes that cash flows from operations and available credit facilities are adequate to fund current obligations for the next twelve months.
-Cash and cash equivalent balances at April 30, 2019 and January 31, 2019 were \$2,009,000 and \$2,376,000, respectively.
+Cash and cash equivalent balances at July 31, 2019 and January 31, 2019 were \$1,229,000 and \$2,376,000, respectively.
 The decrease in cash during the current fiscal period was primarily the result of payments made towards our debt and interest thereon, as well as payroll and accounts payable.
 Continued expansion may require the Company to take on additional debt or raise capital through issuance of equities, or a combination of both.
 There can be no assurance the Company will be able to raise the capital required to fund further expansion.

 The Company has liquidity through the Credit Agreement described in more detail in Note 4 to our condensed consolidated financial statements included herein.
 The Company's primary operating subsidiary has a \$5,000,000 revolving line of credit.
-In order to draw upon the revolving line of credit, the Company's primary operating subsidiary must comply with customary financial covenants, including the requirement that the Company maintain minimum liquidity of at least \$4,000,000 from February 1, 2019 through and including the maturity date of the credit facility.
-Pursuant to the Credit Agreement's definition, the liquidity of the Company's primary operating subsidiary as of April 30, 2019 was \$7,009,000, which satisfies the minimum liquidity financial covenant in the Credit Agreement.
+In order to draw upon the revolving line of credit, the Company's primary operating subsidiary must comply with customary information delivery and financial covenants, including the requirement that the Company maintain minimum liquidity of at least \$4,000,000 (See Note 9 - Subsequent Events for description of the minimum liquidity requirements effective for liquidity tests occurring after the effective date of the Fifth Amendment).
+Pursuant to the Credit Agreement's definition, the liquidity of the Company's primary operating subsidiary as of July 31, 2019 was \$5,229,000, which satisfies the minimum liquidity financial covenant in the Credit Agreement.

-The Credit Agreement also requires the Company to achieve certain minimum EBITDA levels, calculated pursuant to the Credit Agreement and measured on a quarter-end basis, of at least the required amounts in the relevant table set forth in Note 4 to our condensed consolidated financial statements included in Part I, Item1 herein for the applicable period set forth therein.
+The Credit Agreement also requires the Company to achieve certain minimum EBITDA levels, calculated pursuant to the Credit Agreement and measured, at all times prior to the effective date of the Fifth Amendment to the Credit Agreement, on a quarter-end basis, of at least the required amounts in the relevant table set forth in Note 4 to our condensed consolidated financial statements included in Part I, Item1 herein for the applicable period set forth therein.
 Our lender uses a measurement that is similar to Adjusted EBITDA, a non-GAAP financial measure described above.
-The required minimum EBITDA level for the three-fiscal quarter period ended April 30, 2019 was \$204,000.
+The required minimum EBITDA level for the four-fiscal quarter period ended July 31, 2019 was \$180,000.

-The Company was in compliance with the applicable loan covenants at April 30, 2019.
-Based upon the borrowing base formula set forth in the Credit Agreement, as of April 30, 2019, the Company had access to the full amount of the \$5,000,000 revolving line of credit.
+The Company was in compliance with the foregoing loan covenants at July 31, 2019.
+Based upon the borrowing base formula set forth in the Credit Agreement, as of July 31, 2019, the Company had access to the full amount of the \$5,000,000 revolving line of credit.
+As of July 31, 2019, outstanding borrowings under the line of credit totaled \$1,000,000.